Tiffany Saw teaching Jingdezhen Relief Carving (Nov 2025)

 Randi Bachman is a multidisciplinary artist whose practice engages ceramic materiality to explore memory and monument through experimentation.

-Chris Alveshere - SF (Potrero)
+Throwing with Colored Porcelain with Chris Alveshere - SF (Potrero)

 "My pots are an investigation of items I find curious, feel sentimental towards, or objects I find humor in.
 This investigation could come from the object’s surface, form, or most often from intriguing proportion or scale.
 Inflated swells, large knobs, and enamel-like sheens from sanded surfaces and glazes create exaggerated, vibrant pieces."